dullroar/miki/README.rst

 You use ``mwk`` to generate your html and other output files.
-``mwk`` in turn calls ``make``, which (re)generates whatever output file is missing or older than its source rst or md file.
+``mwk`` in turn calls ``make``, which (re)generates whatever output file is missing or older than its updated markup file.

+You can run ``mwk`` from any directory on your system, as long as you have properly set the ``MWK`` environment variable.

 ::